eic/epic-analysis/s3tools/README.md

     macros are designed to be executed from:
     `s3tools/generate-local-list.sh path/to/data`
     - or just specify an absolute path, which is more robust

+**Patch**: the above format is the original format, however, the current Q2min weighting implementation requires a new format.
+In case we revert to using the above old format, we temporarily use the script `reformat-config.sh` to transform the above old format into the new format.
+See comments in `reformat-config.sh` for details.
+Execute:
+  - `s3tools/reformat-config.sh files.config files.new.config`